 What will happen:

 You will lie on a table.
 Your legs will be put up in stirrups.
 Your caregiver will insert a gloved hand to check your vagina and cervix.
 A warmed speculum will be gently inserted to widen and hold open your vagina.
 A catheter will be inserted into your cervix.
 Once the catheter is inserted, the speculum may be removed.
 Your caregiver will then inject a dye through the catheter and several x-ray pictures will be taken.
 After the x-rays are taken, the catheter will be removed.
 You will need to wear a sanitary pad to absorb blood or dye that drains after the procedure.

 After your procedure:

-You may stay in bed or sit for a while until you are completely comfortable.
-Caregivers will watch you closely for any problems.
-Do not get out of bed or stand up until your caregiver says it is OK.
-When your caregiver sees that you are OK, your caregiver may allow you to go home.
-He may also tell you to keep the vaginal pad in place after your procedure.
-Ask your caregiver for more information about vaginal care, such as changing your sanitary pads.
+You may stay in bed or sit until you are completely comfortable.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be able to go home.
+You will need to keep the vaginal pad in place after your procedure.

 - You have a fever.